 | Beacons | Bluetooth hardware detects nearby devices | In-store navigation, product-level targeting | 1-3 meters |

 Geo-fencing is the sweet spot for most local marketing — more precise than geo-targeting, but doesn’t require installing physical hardware like beacons.
+If you’re running local SEO and want to add a paid component that targets people by physical location, geo-fencing is usually the right choice.

 The numbers show why marketers are investing heavily in geo-fencing: